 Calling all history lovers, Boston is the city for you!
 Our team put together a comprehensive guide to the best attractions in Boston and how to get the absolute most out of your trip!

 Day 1: Freedom Trail

 To get the most out of your trip to Beantown, start out by mapping out what stops along the Freedom Trail you’d like to visit.
-Boston is known as one of the most walkable cities in the world.
+Boston is known as one of the most walkable cities in the world so when you visit Boston, take some comfortable shoes and plan your route on foot.
 The Freedom Trail is a great way to understand where some of the most poignant parts of American history happened.

 Official sites on the Freedom Trail include Boston Common, Massachusetts State House, Park Street Church, Granary Burying Ground, King’s Chapel, King’s Chapel Burying Ground, Benjamin Franklin Statue and Boston Latin School, Old Corner Book Store, Old South Meeting House, Old State House, Site of the Boston Massacre, Faneuil Hall, Paul Revere House, Old North Church, Copp’s Hill Burying Ground, the Bunker Hill Monument, and the USS Constitution.